Before the Light

 Conclusion: The Preparation of Darkness

-Perhaps the light we seek isn't something we must find, but something we must become.
-And becoming authentic light — the kind that illuminates rather than blinds, that warms rather than burns requires first learning to be fully present with our own darkness.
+The light we seek is something we must become.
+And to become authentic light, the kind that warms rather than burns, you must first learn to be fully present with your own darkness.

 Post a Comment